yowainwright/yowainwright.github.io/drafts/2018-06-17-communication-with-others.md

 - story
 ---

-Verbal expression and psychical expression can be very different.
+Verbal communication and psychical communication can be very different.
 This can alter the reception of communications.

 > Is simple terms, if a person angrily yells, "Have a good day!", there is a probability that the reception of that comment will not be received as, "Thanks!
 I will have a good day.".

-I think about how verbal communications are received by others a lot because I want to be a better communicator.
-This post documents things I've noticed in communication that alter the perception of conversations.
+I think about how verbal communication and psychical communication are received by others a lot because I want to be a better communicator.
+This post documents things I've noticed in human expression that alter the perception of conversations.
 My observations are natural.
 I'm not expert in communication—more like the opposite.
+I often walk away from situations thinking, "I didn't do a good job with my expressions.
+What could I have done better?".

 ---

 ## Making others feel good in basic communication

-There are simple communications that people can do to make others feel good—smiling, telling  a joke, listening.
+There are simple communications that people can do to make others feel good—smiling, telling  jokes, listening.
 To me, writing that—it seems obvious.
 It is not!
 A joke can be misunderstood.
 Someone has to talk to you for you to listen.
 Even a smile can be misunderstood in the wrong context.
 When I think about it, what's the simplest way to make someone feel good?
 I'm not sure.
 It's nuanced.
-Below, I'm going to break down basic things I have observed with both poor and good commmunication.
+Below, I'm going to break down things I have observed with both poor and good human expression.
 There is no data to support my thoughts.
 My observations are my own.

 ### Smiling

-When I was younger, I that a smile always make someone feel good.
-Maybe it did—when I was younger.
+When I was younger, I thought that smiles always make someone feel good.
+Maybe they did—when I was younger.
 Now, I'm older.
-If I smile at someone I don't know, my smile may be received as an intent to engage.
+In simple communication like passing by someone, if I smile at them, my smile may be received as an intent to engage.
 Engaging someone in unwanted communication is negative.
-I've found that smiling at others is received positively when the opportunity of further engagement is low.
+I've found that smiling at others is received positively in simple communication when the opportunity of further engagement is low.
 Meaning that if I smile at someone as they are leaving in a car, there is high chance that the smile will be received positively.

+Alternatively, if I smile at someone and walk towards them, how a smile will be received is much more unkown.At that point, it is very much on how the persom perceives and receives the smile.
+This scenerio is now complex and beyond simple expression.
+A much simplier why to smile at someone and have it guaranteed to be received negatively is to smile when they're upset or negative.
+It could even be speculated that to a upset person, expressions of being upset one's self could be perceived more positively than smiling.

 ### Jokes